Financial-Times/n-express/README.md

 - [Promise](https://github.com/jakearchibald/es6-promise) & [(Isomorphic)](https://github.com/matthew-andrews/isomorphic-fetch) Fetch polyfills
 - Exposes everything in the app's `./public` folder via `./{{name-of-app}}`
 - Exposes app name via `__name` to templates
 - Default layout, which includes all the scripts and styles you'd expect (cuts the mustard, main.css, main.js).
-Also adds header and footer markup.
+Also adds header and footer markup (a vanilla layout without header and footer is also available)
 - Provides `NODE_ENV` to templates via `__environment`
 - `__isProduction` is `true` if `NODE_ENV` equals `PRODUCTION`
 - Provides a range of [handlebars helpers](#handlebars-helpers), including template inheritance